MattiDoubleU/Computer-Infrastructure/README.md

-# Assesment repository for the computer infrastructure module
+# Assessment repository for the computer infrastructure module

 The purpose of this repository is to demonstrate my skills and progress in the following areas: